 2. (b) Using a Realtor® that doesn’t watch and understand the market or doesn’t give you all the information to make the most informed decision.
 Mose Realtors will take the listing of your house whether it’s a good time for you to sell or not.
 90% of Realtors are desperate for listings and would never compromise losing your listing by informing you of negative variables that might cause you to reconsider listing.

 For example: when sales numbers are down and inventory is very high it might not be the ideal time to sell your home.
 The more listings there are on the market will have a negative impact on the average sale price in your market and for your home.
 A Realtor desperate for a listing might not share this information if it means possibly losing your listing.

 Listing with the Realtor® promising the highest price – This is a common strategy that home sellers fall for.
 Of course, you want to get the highest price for your house but listing higher than what your home can sell for will lead to a lower sale price.
 It’s important to get a few price evaluations and use the information from each one to make an informed price decision.

-Did you know that even if you received an offer on your home priced over “market value” the deal will probably crash?
+Did you know?
+Even if you received an offer on your home priced over “market value” the deal will probably fall?
 The bank will insist on an appraisal, and if the numbers don’t “meet up” the bank won’t lend any higher than the appraised value.